 A Graduate Certificate in Finance is a 4-subject postgraduate course that's often embedded within a longer masters degree.
 Many students study part-time while working full-time, completing a subject every 2 months.

-You don't necessarily need a finance degree or even a business degree to gain entry.
-Often, the course is the introductory part of a masters program, making it ideal for people looking to switch into a finance career.
+You don't necessarily need a business degree to meet entry requirements.
+Often, the course is the introductory part of a masters program, making it ideal for people looking to switch careers.

 Whatever your professional background, you may be able to find a good course for you.
 Specialisations include applied finance and financial technology...
 READ MORE

-A Master of Applied Finance is a hands-on Master of Finance.
-The degree emphasises practical learning, avoiding theory without obvious real-world applicability.
+A Master of Applied Finance is a hands-on business masters.
+The program emphasises practical learning, avoiding theory without obvious real-world usefulness.

 A MAF's curriculum may align closely with the CFA (Chartered Financial Analyst) test.
 Likely topics include Ethical and Professional Standards, Quantitative Methods, Economics, Financial Reporting and Analysis, Corporate Finance, Equity Investments, Fixed Income, Derivatives, Alternative Investments, and Portfolio Management.